tarantool/lua-jsonpath/README.md

 The `jp.value` API method does not support the third argument (`newValue`).

 The `jp.grammer` API method was added in Lua JsonPath.
-The `jp.query`, `jp.value`, `jp.paths`, `jp.nodes` functions accept abstract syntax trees returned by `lpeg.match` for Lua JsonPath expressions matched using `jp.grammer`.
+The `jp.query`, `jp.value`, `jp.paths`, `jp.nodes` functions accept abstract syntax trees returned by `lulpeg.match` for Lua JsonPath expressions matched using `jp.grammer`.
 This is for embedding Lua JsonPath into higher level grammers.

 ## License